 - Now, you will receive a dialog box indicating that the ‘System Integrity Protection is successfully disabled, to complete the process, you need to restart Mac

 Once Mac boots up, you can easily empty Trash.
 However, you need to enable SIP after Trash is cleaned up, for this again enter the recovery mode as explained and type: csrutil enable in your terminal command line.
 After completion, reboot your Mac.

-Sometimes, you may not have proper permissions to delete the files.
+Sometimes, you may not have proper permission to delete the files.
 So, first check if your file is locked, if so unlock the files.
-For this, just right-click file and hit ‘Get Info’.
+For this, just right-click the file and hit ‘Get Info’.
 If the ‘Locked’ option is checked, then uncheck the option to unlock the file.